 - Design and craftwork

-Junior Certificate Home Economics is assessed, at Ordinary and Higher Level, through three different methods of assessment:
+Junior Certificate Home Economics is assessed through three different methods of assessment:

 |Higher level||Ordinary level|